 The fact is apparent that those subjects which are of the least public importance receive the most public attention, and this to the detriment of more deserving legislation.
-The merchant marine is in such a ble discretion of legislators is necessary | who has git up and git. in the treatment of this subject.
+The merchant marine is in such a that the calm judgment and best possi- ing men.
+It is just the place for a man ble discretion of legislators is necessary | who has git up and git. in the treatment of this subject.
 It is to lief from our present status on the ocean.